birktj/SymbolicHaskell/README.md

 Currently the system supports basic simplification and differentiation.
-SymbolicHaskell simplifies in a way resembling Yacas in that expressions are expanded before simplification and the result is not simpler.
+SymbolicHaskell simplifies in a way resembling Yacas in that expressions are expanded before simplification and the result is not always simpler.

 # Example